 - Does the stakeholder/knowledge holder group require specific training and capacity building to be able to understand elements of the assessment and participate in specific engagement activities?
 E.g. Trialogues, framing workshops, focus groups etc. - Do your engagement methods accommodate the cultural and language preferences of different stakeholder and knowledge holder groups?
 E.g. it may be necessary to identify a suitable local intermediary and/or translator to facilitate interpersonal and verbal interaction. - What work and/or social responsibilities do your stakeholders/knowledge holders have that could determine when and where they are able to participate in engagement activities?
-For example, women with work and childcare responsibilities may not be able to travel long availability during exam seasons, people with agricultural livelihoods may need to carry out their work at certain times in the day. - Do you need to use a variety of communications methods to contact harder to reach groups and/or to overcome communication challenges?
+For example, women with work and childcare responsibilities may not be able to travel long distances and/or are unavailable at certain times in the day, university staff may lack time and availability during exam seasons, people with agricultural livelihoods may need to carry out their work at certain times in the day. - Do you need to use a variety of communications methods to contact harder to reach groups and/or to overcome communication challenges?
 Such as for example, rural communities with little or no internet access.
 How will you need to adapt your communication methods in the face of unforeseen events?
 E.g. travel disruptions, severe weather, Covid-19 pandemic.